A speakers bureau that represents the best original thinkers,

 Megan Phelps-Roper grew up in the Westboro Baptist Church: a group infamous for its intolerance.
-But encounters on Twitter showed her another life was possible—and in 2012, she escaped her home, family, and faith.
-Now, with her brand new memoir, Unfollow, she’s able to share her fascinating journey even more deeply than in her major New Yorker profile, and an upcoming memoir, she is a unique example of how empathy can overcome hate, and how tolerance can bridge ideology.
+But dialogue on Twitter showed her another life was possible—and in 2012, she escaped her home, family, and faith.
+Now, with her brand new memoir, Unfollow, she’s able to share her fascinating journey even more deeply than in her major New Yorker profile, and an upcoming memoir and film adaptation, she is a unique example of how empathy can overcome hate, and how tolerance can bridge ideology.

-Megan Phelps-Roper was raised within the virulently intolerant religious group The Westboro Baptist Church: known for picketing against the LGBT community, funeral services for soldiers, and nearly every other religious faith.
+Megan Phelps-Roper was raised within the virulent religious group The Westboro Baptist Church: known for picketing against the LGBT community, funeral services for soldiers, and nearly every other religious faith.
 By 2009, she was running the church’s Twitter account (as granddaughter of Fred Phelps, church founder, and daughter of Shirley Phelps-Roper, former church spokesperson, Megan played a central role in spreading its signature brand of hateful rhetoric to a global audience).
 However, after interacting with calm, civil, and genuinely empathetic individuals online—including one user who would eventually become her husband—Phelps-Roper began to question the dogmatic assertions of her faith and its celebrations of human tragedy.
-In 2012, she and her sister made the incredibly brave (and rare) decision to abandon their cloistered way of life, leave their family and home, and renounce the teachings of the church.
+In 2012, she and her sister made the incredibly brave (and rare) decision to abandon their cloistered way of life, leave their family and home, and renounce their teachings.

 As a keynote speaker and educator, she engages with schools, faith groups, law enforcement, and anti-extremism organizations on strengthening human bonds through better public discourse.
 She has been covered, most significantly, by The New Yorker, The Guardian, VICE, The Globe and Mail, NPR, and other international organizations.